Luckysandwich7/Jumper_Game/README.md

 Ryan created the code and classes.

-Cooper edited coments and attended both mettings.
+Cooper edited coments, added 2 unkonwn words to the code, and attended both mettings.